The incident was captured on a video that went viral last week

-Protesters marched through downtown carrying placards that read "My dress, my choice" while others donned mini-skirts, the same attire the unidentified woman wore when she was attacked.
+Protesters marched through the capital’s downtown carrying placards that read “My dress, my choice,” while others donned miniskirts, the same attire the unidentified woman wore when she was attacked.
 Some men wore dresses to show their support.

 Others joined the march to rally against the protests, chanting “don’t be naked” and “wear clothes.”

-This is not the first time a woman has been undressed for purported indecent dressing in the East African nation, which is a majority Christian.
-Such incidents sporadically happen in other major cities, including Nakuru and Mombasa.
+It is not the first time a woman has been undressed for purported indecent dressing in the East African nation, which is a majority Christian.

 “It’s so sad that these men who strip women are the same same men who … will go out in the night looking at women who are dressed to kill and they drool over them,” said Brenda Otieno, who supported the protests in Nairobi.